mnot/I-D/for-the-users/draft.md

 Merely advancing the measurable success of the Internet (e.g., deployment size, bandwidth, latency, number of users) is not adequate; technology is a means, not an end.

 Beyond fulfilling the IETF's mission, prioritising end users also helps to ensure the long-term health of the Internet.
-If the Internet is not user-focused, it will (deservedly) lose their trust, once people see that others' interests are being prioritised over theirs.
-Because one of the primary mechanisms of the Internet is the "network effect", such trust is crucial to maintain.
+Many aspects of the Internet are user-focused, and it will (deservedly) lose their trust if prioritises others' interests.
+Because one of the primary mechanisms of the Internet is the "network effect", such trust is crucial to maintain; the Internet itself depends upon it.

 # How End Users are Prioritised {#how}